EventStore/documentation/docs/server/v5/http-api/optimistic-concurrency-and-idempotence.md

 ::::
 :::::

-Assuming you were posting to a new stream you would get the event written once (and the stream created).
+Assuming you were posting to a new stream you would get the event appended once (and the stream created).
 The second event returns as the first but not write again.

 ::: tip
 This allows the client rule of “if you get an unknown condition, retry” to work.